 The Ashes: Third Test to continue after England Covid scare

-Play on day two of third Test delayed by 30 minutes after Covid scare in England camp; Less than two hours before scheduled start, England Cricket said players were awaiting results of rapid tests after member of team's family group tested positive for Covid
+Play on day two of third Test delayed by 30 minutes after Covid scare in England camp; two members of England's support staff and two of their family members returned positive Covid-19 results; England players cleared lateral flow tests but will undergo PCR testing after play

 The third Ashes Test will continue after England's players were given the all clear to leave their hotel after a Covid scare.

-With little over an hour before play was due to start, England's players had not yet left their hotel for the Melbourne Cricket Ground and were instead "awaiting results of Covid tests following a positive test in the team's family group".
+With little over an hour before play was due to start, England's players were told not to travel to the Melbourne Cricket Ground as they awaited results of Covid tests following "a positive test in the team's family group".

-But rapid flow test results gave England the all clear to head to the MCG.
+England were given the all-clear to head to the MCG shortly after following negative lateral flow test results, with play getting under way 30 minutes later than scheduled.

-Play was delayed by half an hour and will commence at midnight GMT.
+But it was later confirmed by Cricket Australia that two members of England's support staff and two of their family members returned positive Covid-19 results from rapid testing.

 England were bowled out for just 185 on the first day of the Boxing Day Test with Australia due to resume on 61 for one in their first innings, trailing by just 124 runs with nine wickets remaining.